DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

    .. note::
-   For ``multiunion(A,B,C,...)`` algorithm, if there are overlaps among geometries of layer A or among geometries of layer B, these are not
+   For ``multiunion(A,B,C,...)`` algorithm, if there are overlaps among geometries of any layer, these are not
    resolved: you need to do ``union(union(A,B,...))`` to resolve all overlaps, i.e. run single layer ``union(X)`` on the produced result ``X=union(A,B,...)``.